Want to study at the best journalism schools? Stand out from competition and enroll in our college application boot camp to get the help you need.

 Reasons to consider New York University

-- One of NYU’s programs’ biggest draw will be its location.
+- One of NYU’s’ biggest draws is its location.
 New York City is one of the busiest cities in the word and is home to many news organizations and agencies.

 NYU advocates for “Learning by Doing.”
 It offers internship for credit, and NYU’s Journalism internships span over 23 pages.
 This, coupled with its location, is a great combination for building job experience and for employment outlook.
 Students have opportunities to experience what it is like to work in real, fast-paced environments.